cyberark/ansible-conjur-collection/CONTRIBUTING.md

 ./ci/test.sh -d <role or plugin name>
 ```

-Integration tests can be run against Conjur Enterprise by adding the `-e` flag:
+Integration tests can be run against Secrets Manager, Self-Hosted by adding the `-e` flag:
 ```
 ./ci/test.sh -e -a
 ```